Fantastic Dam Water Discharge!

 Kurobe Dam Food and Gifts

 Right below Kurobe Dam is the Resthouse.
 The first floor has a gift shop and drink corner.
-The second floor has a restaurant, and the third floor has the Kuroyon Memorial Room explaining the history of Kurobe Dam.
+The second floor has a restaurant.
 The restaurant serves Kurobe Dam Curry and Arch Dam Curry.
 For gifts, try Kurobe Dam cookies.

 The misty shower from the dam's water discharge feels good.